TheHylianLegend/MainePad-Finder/README.md

 ## Running MySQL Files

 ### Overview
 Create database using designated MySQL files from "Functions", "Procedures" and "Schema" folders.
-Verify your database was set up correct by using an example query from the "Queries" folder.
+Verify your database is functioning accordingly by using an example query from the "Queries" folder.

 ### Installation and Requirements
 - [MySQL Community Server](https://dev.mysql.com/downloads/mysql/8.0.html) installed